ApexExpress/OpenToken/README.md

 This breifly describes the overview for the project workspace

 ## Networking
-How to setup a netowrk
+How to setup a network

 ## Contribution
 How you can make a difference today